muzi502/blog/source/_draft/2022-01-22-deploy-tanzu-k8s-cluster.md

 installed  Component=="kubeadm"  Type=="BootstrapProvider"  Version=="v0.3.23"
 installed  Component=="kubeadm"  Type=="ControlPlaneProvider"  Version=="v0.3.23"
 installed  Component=="vsphere"  Type=="InfrastructureProvider"  Version=="v0.7.10"
-Waiting for provider infrastructure-vsphere
 Waiting for provider control-plane-kubeadm
 Waiting for provider bootstrap-kubeadm
+Waiting for provider infrastructure-vsphere
 Waiting for provider cluster-api
 Waiting for resource capi-kubeadm-control-plane-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-kubeadm-control-plane-controller-manager' in namespace 'capi-kubeadm-control-plane-system', retrying
-Waiting for resource capv-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying Waiting for resource capi-kubeadm-bootstrap-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-kubeadm-bootstrap-controller-manager' in namespace 'capi-kubeadm-bootstrap-system', retrying
+Waiting for resource capi-kubeadm-bootstrap-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-kubeadm-bootstrap-controller-manager' in namespace 'capi-kubeadm-bootstrap-system', retrying
-Waiting for resource capi-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-controller-manager' in namespace 'capi-system', retrying pods are not yet running for deployment 'capi-kubeadm-control-plane-controller-manager' in namespace 'capi-kubeadm-control-plane-system', retrying pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying Waiting for resource capi-kubeadm-bootstrap-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-kubeadm-bootstrap-controller-manager' in namespace 'capi-webhook-system', retrying
-Waiting for resource capi-controller-manager of type *v1.Deployment to be up and running Passed waiting on provider cluster-api after 5.222704053s pods are not yet running for deployment 'capi-kubeadm-control-plane-controller-manager' in namespace 'capi-kubeadm-control-plane-system', retrying pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying pods are not yet running for deployment 'capi-kubeadm-bootstrap-controller-manager' in namespace 'capi-webhook-system', retrying
-Waiting for resource capi-kubeadm-control-plane-controller-manager of type *v1.Deployment to be up and running Passed waiting on provider control-plane-kubeadm after 15.071911826s pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying pods are not yet running for deployment 'capi-kubeadm-bootstrap-controller-manager' in namespace 'capi-webhook-system', retrying pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying Passed waiting on provider bootstrap-kubeadm after 20.136969953s pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying Waiting for resource capv-controller-manager of type *v1.Deployment to be up and running Passed waiting on provider infrastructure-vsphere after 30.107974737s Success waiting on all providers.
+Waiting for resource capv-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying Waiting for resource capi-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-controller-manager' in namespace 'capi-system', retrying pods are not yet running for deployment 'capi-kubeadm-control-plane-controller-manager' in namespace 'capi-kubeadm-control-plane-system', retrying pods are not yet running for deployment 'capi-kubeadm-bootstrap-controller-manager' in namespace 'capi-kubeadm-bootstrap-system', retrying pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying pods are not yet running for deployment 'capi-controller-manager' in namespace 'capi-system', retrying Waiting for resource capi-kubeadm-control-plane-controller-manager of type *v1.Deployment to be up and running Passed waiting on provider control-plane-kubeadm after 10.046865402s Waiting for resource capi-kubeadm-bootstrap-controller-manager of type *v1.Deployment to be up and running Passed waiting on provider bootstrap-kubeadm after 10.085818482s pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying pods are not yet running for deployment 'capi-controller-manager' in namespace 'capi-system', retrying pods are not yet running for deployment 'capv-controller-manager' in namespace 'capv-system', retrying Waiting for resource capi-controller-manager of type *v1.Deployment to be up and running pods are not yet running for deployment 'capi-controller-manager' in namespace 'capi-webhook-system', retrying Waiting for resource capv-controller-manager of type *v1.Deployment to be up and running Passed waiting on provider infrastructure-vsphere after 20.091935635s Passed waiting on provider cluster-api after 20.109419304s Success waiting on all providers.
 Waiting for the management cluster to get ready for move...
 Waiting for resource tanzu-control-plan of type *v1alpha3.Cluster to be up and running